redis/redis-doc/topics/data-types-intro.md

 to show the top-N users, and the user rank in the leader board (you are the #4932 best score here).

+<a name="bitmaps"></a>
+Bitmaps
+---

+Bitmaps are not an actual data type, but a set of bit-oriented operations defined on the String type.
+Since strings are binary safe blobs and their maximum length is 512 MB, they are suitable to set up to 2^32 different bits.

+Bit operations are divided into two groups: constant-time single bit operations, like setting a bit to 1 or 0, or getting its value, and operations in group of bits, for example counting the number of set bits in a given range of bits (population counting).

+One of the biggest advantages of bitmaps is that they are sometimes an extremely space saving way to store informations.
+For example in a system where different users are represented by incremental user IDs, it is possible to remember a single bit information (for example if they want to receive or no the newsletter) of 4 million of users using just 512 MB of memory.

+Bits are set and retrieved using the `SETBIT` and `GETBIT` commands:

+    > setbit key 10 1
+    (integer) 1
+    > getbit key 10
+    (integer) 1
+    > getbit key 11
+    (integer) 0

+The `SETBIT` command takes as first argument the bit number, and as second argument the value to set the bit to, which is 1 or 0.
+The command automatically enlarges the string if the addressed bit is outside the current string length.

+`GETBIT` just returns the value of the bit at the specified index.
+Out of range bits (addressing a bit that is outside the length of the string stored into the target key) are always considered to be zero.

+There are three commands operating on group of bits:

+1. `BITOP` performs bit-wise operations between different strings.
+The provided operations are AND, OR, XOR and NOT.
+2. `BITCOUNT` performs population counting, reporting the number of bits set to 1.
+3. `BITPOS` finds the first bit having the specified value of 0 or 1.

+Both `BITOPS` and `BITCOUNT` are able to operate with byte ranges of the string, instead of running for the whole length of the string.
+The following is a trivial example of `BITCOUNT` call:

+    > setbit key 0 1
+    (integer) 0
+    > setbit key 100 1
+    (integer) 0
+    > bitcount key
+    (integer) 2

+Common user cases for bitmaps are:

+* Real time analytics of all kinds.
+* Storing space efficient but high performance boolean informations associated with object IDs.

+For example imagine you want to know the longest streak of daily visits of your web site users.
+You start counting days starting from zero, that is the day you made your web site public, and set a bit with `SETBIT` every time the user visits the web site.
+As a bit index you simply take the current unix time, subtract the initial offset, and divide by 3600\*24.

+This way for each user you have a small string containing the visit information for each day.
+With `BITCOUNT` it is possible to easily get the number of days a given user visited the web site, while with a few `BITPOS` calls, or simply fetching and analyzing the bitmap client-side, it is possible to easily compute the longest streak.

+Bitmaps are trivial to split into multiple keys, for example for the sake of sharding the data set and because in general it is better to avoid working with huge keys.
+To split a bitmap across different keys instead of setting all the bits into a key, a trivial strategy is just to store M bits per key and obtain the key name with `bit-number/M` and the Nth bit to address inside the key with `bit-number MOD M`.

+<a name="hyperloglogs"></a>
 HyperLogLogs
 ---